-In mental health, social workers often undertake intensive post-qualifying training to hold roles linked to the Mental Health Act 1983, such as Approved Mental Health Professional (AMHP), Best Interest Assessor and Non-Medical Approved/Responsible Clinician (AC/RC).
+In mental health services, social workers often undertake intensive post-qualifying training to hold roles linked to the Mental Health Act 1983 or Mental Capacity Act, such as Approved Mental Health Professional (AMHP), Best Interest Assessor and Non-Medical Approved/Responsible Clinician (AC/RC).

-The New Roles Task and Finish Group recommended the inclusion of social workers as a core part of HEE’s mental health workforce plan as a key lever to achieving Long Term Plan ambitions and to alleviate workforce pressure.
-We are also exploring the possibility of expanding this workforce using Higher Education Institute pathways and fast-track models in specialist roles.
+The New Roles Task and Finish Group recommended the inclusion of social workers as a core part of HEE’s mental health workforce plan as a key lever to achieving Long Term Plan ambitions and to alleviate workforce pressure across the sector.
+We are also exploring the possibility of expanding this workforce using Higher Education Institute pathways, apprenticeships and fast-track models in specialist roles.